-1 Project Name Homeless Population Facility Target Area Marion County Service Area Goals Supported Invest in Vital Comm.
-Facilities & Infrastructure Needs Addressed Public Facilities & Infrastructure Funding CDBG: \$225,000 Description Funds will be utilized to renovate a commercial kitchen and vocational training center to provide meals to homeless individuals and families.
+Project Name Homeless Population Facility Target Area Marion County Service Area Goals Supported Invest in Vital Community Facilities and Infrastructure Needs Addressed Public Facilities & Infrastructure Funding CDBG: \$225,000 Description Funds will be utilized to renovate a commercial kitchen and vocational training center to provide meals to homeless individuals and families.
 This program will also provide on the job training to individuals currently sheltered to develop marketable job skills.
 Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities It is anticipated up to 700 homeless individuals could benefit from meals provided through the commercial kitchen and at least 20 or more will be active at a time in the vocational training part of the facility.
 Location Description The property will be located central Marion County.
 Planned Activities Production and delivery of meals for homeless individuals and families, and vocational training.
-2 Project Name LMI Community Support Facilities - Greater Marion County Target Area Marion County Service Area Goals Supported Increase Access to Community Services Needs Addressed Services for Low- Moderate-Income Individuals and Families Funding CDBG: \$300,000 Description The funds granted will allow a local non-profit food share to expand into a larger facility to assist with meeting an increasing need for low- moderate income individuals and families food supplies and services.
-Target Date 6/30/2026
+Project Name LMI Community Support Facilities - Greater Marion County Target Area Marion County Service Area Goals Supported Invest in Vital Community Facilities and Infrastructures Needs Addressed Services for Low- Moderate-Income Individuals and Families Funding CDBG: \$300,000 Description The funds granted will allow a local non-profit food share to expand into a larger facility to assist with meeting an increasing need for low- moderate income individuals and families food supplies and services.
+Target Date 6/30/2026 Target AreaGoals SupportedNeeds AddressedFundingDescriptionTarget DateEstimate the number and type of families that will benefit from the proposed activitiesLocation DescriptionPlanned ActivitiesProject NameGoals SupportedNeeds AddressedFundingDescription